Serving Alamance, Chatham, Durham and Orange Counties

 RSN strives to include, hear and embrace people representing different styles and lengths of recovery as well as diversity by age, gender identity, ethnicity, sexual orientation, and political and religious affiliation.
 RSN seeks to give voice and support to this diversity in its outreach and education, advocacy and recovery support.

 Independence, Partnership, and Collaboration

 RSN is not part of the legal system, the courts, a treatment program or a specific religious group or faith and does not endorse a particular path to recovery.
 This independence gives RSN the ability to freely partner on a variety of levels with other organizations and individuals that are able to contribute to the recovery of youth with a wide variety of circumstances, needs and styles of recovery.
 RSN is thus able to serve as a bridge between diverse communities of recovery, the addiction treatment community, governmental agencies, the criminal justice system, the larger network of health and human services providers and systems and the broader recovery support resources of the extended community.

-RSN staff and peer support mentors engage in promoting trust and self-acceptance with youth participants by advocating for youth, coordinating with existing service providers, and linking youth with community resources, thereby increasing the chances of a participant’s successful reintegration.
+RSN staff and mentors engage in promoting trust and self-acceptance with participants by advocating for them, coordinating with existing service providers, and linking them with community resources, thereby increasing the chances of a participant’s successful reintegration.

 RSN receives referrals from schools, treatment programs, community partners, family members, as well as the justice system.